All Episodes

 It's pretty damn awkward.

-Now we now we both have favors to ask each other.
+Now we both have favors to ask each other.

-It's going to be very unpleasant, but I I got I got I gotta get this guy to owe me and be on our side.
+It's going to be very unpleasant, but I got to get this guy to owe me and be on our side.

-And he's explaining all this to Hillary, is explaining why he's gonna go out and play golf with Obama because Obama wants to, because they need each other, even though they hate each other.
+He's explaining why he's going to go out and play golf with Obama because Obama wants to, because they need each other, even though they hate each other.

 During the golf game, Clinton didn't waste any time reminding Obama that as president he had presided over eight years of prosperity while Obama had been able to dig the country out of the longest financial doldrum since the Great Depression.